FREE THE TRUTH TUKUA TE PONO

-This is the most consequential Human Rights case of this Century.
 How can we solve abuses we aren't allowed to see?
-Our Right to Know is the master key to all our rights, and it's in a prison cell with Julian Assange.
+Our Right to Know is the master key to all our rights, and it's in jail with Julian Assange.

 Every major Human Rights and Press Freedom group is saying this case threatens GLOBAL PRESS FREEDOM, which means our FREEDOM TO KNOW.

-The UN has repeatedly called for his freedom since 2016, but he is in solitary confinement in a UK Supermax prison.
-A UN expert says the UK and US have been 'literally torturing him to death'.
-He recently suffered a stroke, and a letter signed by hundreds of doctors warns he is likely to die soon if not freed.
+The UN has repeatedly called for his freedom since 2016, but he is still detained in solitary confinement in the UK.
+A UN expert says they are 'literally torturing him to death'.
+A letter signed by hundreds of doctors warned he is likely to die soon if not freed, and since then he has suffered a stroke.

 While Julian Assange is in jail - so is your Right to Know.